 - Durable & Reliable: The external material is very durable, it's constructed out of aircraft-grade high strength aluminum material, the diamond grade hard-anodized seawater-corrosion-resistance finish is thicker and denser, making the light surface as tough as diamond to protect the light from sea water corrosion.
 Already installed with triple waterproof O-rings, as well as double coated anti-scratch toughened glass lenses, ensure deep water pressure resistance, diving depth rated to 150 meters.

 - Professional diving flashlight & Responsive customer service: This light can be used as primary light on recreational diving, a backup light on cave diving and wreck diving.
 Meanwhile, Outdoor Equipment Expert store is a professional dive light manufacturer direct store, we provide worry-free after-sale service for every customers.
-If you have any issues with the product when you received, please feel free to contact the seller directly, we are always here to help you.
+If you have any issues with the product when you received, please feel free to contact the seller directly, we are always here for you.

 Luckily, he wasn’t all that big, and with my gloves it didn’t do any serious damage.